 The education strategy of the programme is currently being developed, and we welcome input from interested parties.

-The education theme is led by Professor Axel Gandy, Chair in Statistics at Imperial College London.
+The education theme is led by Professor Omar Matar, Vice-Dean (Education), Faculty of Engineering at Imperial College London.

 For more information, please contact Darren Grey [email protected]